 In our last webcast, we learned about lingering and general confusion over these crazy acronyms IDS and IPS, and how they are like or unlike UTM software modules.
 Everyone likes primers and simple descriptive definitions, so let’s jump right in with some thoughts.

-An Intrusion Detection Sensor (IDS) is a tool that most obviously detects things; but what things?
+An Intrusion Detection System (IDS) is a tool that most obviously detects things; but what things?
 Ultimately it could be anything, but thankfully most vendors include a large array of ‘signatures’ and or methods for detecting stuff.
 What do I want to detect?
 For each network this answer will vary, though generally it is looking for unusual traffic.
 What’s unusual?
 In the simplest terms, it’s traffic you don’t want on your network, whether that is policy/misuse (IM, Games, etc..) or the latest malware.

 Just as they say in real estate: it’s location, location, location.
 Not the location in the rack, but the segment of your network the IDS will monitor.
 Monitoring traffic at the ingress/egress point will show you what comes and goes (after the firewall policy approves of course), but may not allow you to see remote offices connecting to core components.